wenshengl/CS230-IcGAN-image-editing-tensorflow/README.md

-# cs230-VAE-IcGAN-image-editing
+# cs230-IcGAN-image-editing-tensorflow
-Course project for CS230, modified IcGAN by combining GAN and VAE
+Course project for CS230, implemented IcGAN on MNIST and celebA

 1. Data:
 Put MNIST and preprocessed celebA .npy files into data folder